FadyWaheed11/Foodics_Task/README.md

 ## Singleton Design Pattern 🔄
 * Singleton design pattern restricts the instantiation of a class and ensures that only one instance of the class exists in the jvm
-### 🔹 **Why use Singleton in test automation?**:
+🔹 **Why use Singleton in test automation?**

-✅ **Ensures that only one instance of WebDriver is created during the test execution.
+✅ Ensures that only **one instance** of **WebDriver** is created during the test execution.
-✅ **Prevents unnecessary browser or session duplications.
+✅ Prevents unnecessary browser or session duplications.
-✅ **Improves memory efficiency and resource management.
+✅ Improves memory efficiency and resource management.

 In our case, we want to ensure that we have only one instance of WebDriver throughout the test execution.
 Implementation in the UI part: